zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 ## 1. Objective function

 First it is essential to define what we are trying to achieve.
-There is no reason to do anything different than for static ranking lists in this regard; the objective is to maximize our expected number of either category wins or probability of winning $\geq 5$ categories.
-In this case, it helps to write them out explicitly.
+In the static ranking context the expected number of category wins was a reasonable objective even for Most Categories, since strategizing how to win only five out of nine categories was impossible.
+In the dynamic context, more information is available, and using the appropriate objective function for the format is warranted.

+The drafter will have some control over the aggregate statistics of their team so the objective function should be expressed as a function of team composition.
 Define $V(X)$ as the objective function relative to the team $A$'s stat distribution $X$.
 With $w_c(X)$ as the probability of winning a category based on $X$, the objective function for the Each Category format is simply

 $$
 V(X) = \sum_c w_c(X)